-Securities of some mutual funds are offered under a "multi-series" structure where each series of securities is charged, as a separate series, the expenses attributable to that particular series.
-There is risk, however, that the expenses of one series may affect the value of another series when one series is unable to pay its expenses.
-In this case, the mutual fund as a whole is responsible for paying the additional expenses.
+Units of the Funds are offered under a "multi-series" structure where each Series of Units is charged, as a separate Series, the expenses attributable to that particular Series.
+There is risk, however, that the expenses of one Series may affect the value of another Series when one Series is unable to pay its expenses.
+In this case, the Fund as a whole is responsible for paying the additional expenses.